rikhuijzer/Causality.jl/README.md

 This package is work in progress.
 Applying the rules is going to be possible (see proof of concept below), but this is not going to be enough for all cases.
-In some cases, it is necessary to apply a rule in the opposite direction to be able to rewrite succesfully.
+In some cases, it is necessary to apply a rule in the opposite direction to be able to rewrite successfully.
-I was advized to look into [Metatheory.jl](https://github.com/0x0f0f0f/Metatheory.jl) and/or backtracking to solve that problem.
+I was advised to look into [Metatheory.jl](https://github.com/0x0f0f0f/Metatheory.jl) and/or backtracking to solve that problem.

 ## Example